 Robbie was profiled in Crain’s New York Business “40 under 40” and was selected and served as a David Rockefeller Fellow, a partnership program to develop better corporate citizens through immersion in civic issues.
 She also served for many years on the board of Business for Social Responsibility.

 Robbie graduated from SUNY Binghamton, majoring in environmental sciences and from Hofstra University Law School, where she served as the Articles Editor of the Law Review.

-Robbie has two children, her daughter is a practicing lawyer and her son is a senior in college and is a filmmaker.
-She resides in Manhattan with her husband, Brad Karp.
+Robbie has two children and resides in Manhattan with her husband, Brad Karp.